HCL-TECH-SOFTWARE/connections-doc/v8-cr1/admin/install/t_create_multiple_oracle_databases_on_aix_and_linux.md

-# Creating multiple Oracle databases on AIX and Linux {#oracle_aix .task}
+# Creating multiple Oracle databases on Linux {#oracle_aix .task}

 1. Each database is a database instance.
-To create Oracle databases on AIX and Linux, use the Oracle Database Configuration Assistant \(DBCA\) to complete these steps:
+To create Oracle databases on Linux, use the Oracle Database Configuration Assistant \(DBCA\) to complete these steps:

 2. To open the DBCA tool: